syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trial-and-Licensed-installer-side-by-side-safely.md

 ### Suggested solution

-Run the [Assembly Manager](https://help.syncfusion.com/common/essential-studio/utilities#assembly-manager) for the licensed platform you are using for development to avoid licensing issues while running samples and using Syncfusion controls.
+To avoid licensing issues while running demos or using Syncfusion controls, launch the [Assembly Manager](https://help.syncfusion.com/common/essential-studio/utilities#assembly-manager) for the licensed product you're using for development and install the licensed assemblies in GAC.